cognimbus/nimbus.docs/docs/source/create-robot-configuration.rst

 6. Place your robot/sensor in the desired position.

-Adding components and data streams
+Add a component
 ----------------------------------

 After the robot and sensor devices are specified, it is necessary to attach components (device drivers and algorithms).
 When created, components appear as graphical terminal block objects in the **Components** area.

-Adding a platform driver
+Add a platform driver
 ------------------------

 1. In the **Component editor** graphical area, click the + button.